dmozhaev/doubleup/README.md

 ```bash
 {"error":"<handler name>: Method not allowed"}
 ```
-- Player ID is in the incorrect format, produces a built-in deserialization error
+- Player ID is of incorrect format, built-in deserialization error
 ```bash
 {"error":"<handler name>: invalid UUID length: 10"}
 ```
-- Bet size is in the incorrect format; it should be a number
+- Bet size is of incorrect format, should be number
 ```bash
 {"error":"<handler name>: json: cannot unmarshal string into Go struct field PlayStartRequestDto.BetSize of type int64"}
 ```
-- Player choice is in the incorrect format; it should be either `SMALL` or `LARGE` in string format
+- Player choice is of incorrect format, should be either "SMALL" or "LARGE" in string format
 ```bash
 {"error":"<handler name>: <validator name>: choice is invalid"}
 ```
-#### Game engine -related errors
+#### Serialization / dto format errors
 - Player ID is missing from DB
 ```bash
 {"error":"<handler name>: Player not found, id: 9ff66fec-17c4-4594-aa03-d053fc036bad"}
 ```
-- Starting the game is only possible when the game has not yet begun
+- Starting the game is possible only when the game has not been yet
 ```bash
 {"error":"<handler name>: <validator name>: there should be no money in play in order to start!"}
 ```
-- Continuing the game and withdrawing are only possible after the game has begun
+- Continuing the game and withdrawing are possible only after the game has been started
 ```bash
 {"error":"<handler name>: <validator name>: money should be in play already!"}
 ```